rwbm/morondanga/README.md

 }
 ```

 The function `NewService()` accepts a string with the path to the configuration file.
-If this parameter is empty, the service will try to load a file named `config.yml` in the current working location.s
+If this parameter is empty, the service will try to load a file named `config.yml` in the current working location.

 4. Now you can just run the service: